October 18, 2021:

 Rule 12: Don’t take counsel of your fears or naysayers!

 Fear can be paralyzing!
 Further, there will always be those who do not support a leader or have his or her best interests at heart no matter how hard the leader tries to work effectively with them.
 To lead others effectively, tune out your fears and the uninformed naysayers.
 You will be more successful.Colin Powell's Leadership Rule 12: Don't take counsel of your fears or naysayers!
 Click To Tweet

 Rule 13: Perpetual optimism is a force multiplier!

-There is something to be said for the leader who refuses to accept defeat and continues to adapt as necessary until she is successful.
-She is a force to be reckoned with and she will positively impact others.
+There is something to be said for the leader who refuses to accept defeat and continues to adapt as necessary until he or she is successful.
+He or she is a force to be reckoned with and he or she will positively impact others.
 Remain optimistic and your leadership effectiveness will multiply.

 Colin Powell’s short rules are full of wisdom and application.
 They remain powerful lessons for any leader.
 These rules encourage leaders to manage their emotions effectively, have a realistic sense of who they are as a person, model the behavior they want from others, take tough stands as appropriate, and treat their teams with respect.

 We can all do well with these 13 rules!